 3. The family wants forced savings discipline.
 The Trump Account locks funds until retirement age (with early withdrawal penalties).
 For families concerned about a child accessing funds too early, the Trump Account provides structural protection.
 The 529 has no such lock - the account owner can withdraw at any time.

 4. The child is born between 2025 and 2028.
 The $1,000 government seed contribution is free money.
-At 7% annual return over 50+ years (to retirement), that $1,000 grows to approximately $29,457.
+At 7% annual return over 50 years, that $1,000 grows to approximately $29,457 by age 50.
 Even if you never contribute another dollar, the seed alone creates a meaningful retirement balance.

 5. You want pure equity exposure for a long time horizon.
 The Trump Account's mandated U.S. equity index fund with a 0.10% fee cap is actually an advantage for a multi-decade investment horizon.
 No temptation to time the market, no drag from high fees, no drift into conservative allocations too early.
 For a newborn's retirement account, 100% equities for 18 years is arguably the optimal allocation.